wlcr/release-notes-test/README.md

 ## Branching Strategies
 Generally speaking most of our projects start out using a [Main Branch Workflow](#main-branch-workflow) and when needed (QA, Version freezes, etc) will shift into a [Develop Branch Workflow](#develop-branch-workflow).
 Read their following respective sections to learn more about each flow and when and how to use them.

-  *IMPORTANT: regardless of which branching strategy is being used, in order to keep our repos and our versioning more clear & better organized branch names should always correlate to a label used in the [`release.yml`](#step-2) file and that same label should be attatched to the PR for that branch.
-For example: `feature/hp-hero`*

 ### Main Branch Workflow
 In this branching strategy the main branch always contains production-ready code and all other branches will start from and merge back into the main branch.
 This is a strategy popularized by [github flow](https://githubflow.github.io/) that is well suited for small teams, CI/CD, & web projects.
 This workflow is how we typically start our projects.